-If a person that you are caring for asks "Where's Henry?", referring to their spouse who passed away several years ago, how do you respond?
+If a person with dementia and Alzheimer's disease that you are caring for asks "Where's Henry?", referring to their spouse who passed away several years ago, how do you respond?
 Do you tell them that Henry passed away three years ago?
 Do you ignore the question and start talking about something else?
 Or do you lie and say that Henry is away for a while?

 Telling them the simple truth is quick and easy (at least in the short term), but may not be the best approach.
 It may result in the person having bad feelings, perhaps even becoming distraught, and it could happen over and over again.